 Exclusive, extended breastfeeding is like the missionary position: just one possible choice among many natural choices.

 Natural childbirth and breastfeeding advocates don’t really pay much attention to what those specific traditions are.
-Either they behaved like animal relying on their “instinct” (just like contemporary natural childbirth and breastfeeding advocates!) or, to the extent that their traditions differed — think belief that childbearing women were unclean or supplemented their babies with prelacteal feeds — ignorant and “uncivilized.”
+Either they behaved like animals relying on their “instinct” (just like contemporary natural childbirth and breastfeeding advocates!) or, to the extent that their traditions differed — think belief that childbearing women were unclean or supplemented their babies with prelacteal feeds — ignorant and “uncivilized.”

 Why does it matter?
 Because both natural childbirth advocates and lactivists are longing for a past that may have never actually existed.
 Practices like exclusive, extended breastfeeding may exist only in their imaginations and nowhere else.